JuanDavidBallesteros/logisticsSA/README.md

 # <b> _**Logistics SA**_ </b>

-    FIBA Data Base is software that allows us to quickly organize a gigantic data list of the most promising basketball players.
-In addition to looking for information about a player on the list faster.
+    Logistics SA is a software with a graphical interface (GUI) that allows to optimize the deliveries of a logistics company.
+Adding places to which the shipments will be made and showing the shortest way to make them.

 ## <b> _Documentation_ </b> 📄